200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-VampireDark.md

 The Sabbat embraced us en masse and buried us together.
 Who will survive?

 Choose a city.
-Put a single piece of A4 paper in the middle of the table – horizontally for a SHALLOW GRAVE; vertically for a DEEP GRAVE.
+Put a single piece of A4 paper in the middle of the table â€“ horizontally for a SHALLOW GRAVE; vertically for a DEEP GRAVE.

 Write a name and clan for your vampire on a post-it.
 Highest result on a six-sided die chooses their position in the grave first.